dawidwozny/dawidwozny.github.io/_posts/2025-03-03-nipkg-github-releases.md

 If your NIPKG version is >= 23.5.0.49296-0+f144, you should be able to download the tool straight from GitHub Releases.

 ## Disclaimer
-- ⚠️ The tool itself is not production ready yet.
+⚠️ The tool itself is not production-ready yet!
-- ⚠️ Unsure why NI does not give the ability to add absolute package in their command line and if there is a reason I don't know yet.
+⚠️ Unsure why NI does not give the ability to add an absolute package in their command line, and if there is a reason, I don't know yet!
-- ⚠️ The feed (not packages) is hosted in source code repo.
-I had serious dilema here about braking separations of concerns principle but wanted that to be self-contained.
+⚠️ The feed (not packages) is hosted in the source code repo!
+I had a serious dilemma here about breaking the separation of concerns principle but wanted it to be self-contained!

 ## Further limitations
 This process currently works only for publicly availible feeds.
 The big part of what I am currently working on with [GCD](https://github.com/zoryatec/gcd) is making sharing NIPKG feeds privately through internet (not only localy).